arun5493/telegram_app_dropbox_availability/README.md

 # About:
-A basic CLI app that can be used to <i><b> efficiently moniter </b></i> a telegram group that tracks H1B Dropbox/Regular slot availability
+A basic CLI app that can be used to <i><b> efficiently monitor </b></i> a telegram group that tracks H1B Dropbox/Regular slot availability

 An alert is sounded whenever an image is posted in a telegram group.
 Want to check the latest "NA" message from the group?
 Just look at the output of the script